You want smart political talk without the meltdowns?

 The damage was done under Biden and under Obama and Biden.

-Just like he's inheriting the mess in the Middle East in October 7th and inheriting the mess of the Iranians now being filthy rich because Joe Biden turned a blind eye to the sanctions that Trump had in place that were bankrupting them.
+Trump inherited this mess, just like he's inheriting the mess in the Middle East on October 7th and inheriting the mess of the Iranians now being filthy rich because Joe Biden turned a blind eye to the sanctions that Trump had in place that were bankrupting them.

 That was Joe Biden's presidency.

-And if the Iranians get nukes, it's because they had the money that Joe Biden allowed that to have happened.
+And if the Iranians get nukes, it's because they had the money that Joe Biden allowed that to have happen.

 I mean, so every one of these things is hard.